MirageNet/Mirage/doc/Articles/Guides/GameObjects/SpawnObject.md

 -   The SyncVar data is applied to the new instance on the client by calling OnDeserialize on Network Behaviour components.
 -   `OnStartClient` is called on the instance on each client, and `isClient` is set to `true`
 -   As game play progresses, changes to SyncVar values are automatically synchronized to clients.
 This continues until game ends.
--   `NetworkServer.Destroy` is called on the instance on the server.
+-   `ServerObjectManager.Destroy` is called on the instance on the server.
 -   A network message of type `ObjectDestroy` is sent to clients.
 -   `OnNetworkDestroy` is called on the instance on clients, then the instance is destroyed.